adrienharnay/website/src/pages/links/links.md

 - [WTF is JAMstack](https://jamstack.wtf/)
 - [The Case for Lower Code](https://aspittel.hashnode.dev/the-case-for-lower-code)
 - [No Code VS Low Code.
 What’s the Difference?
 It.
 Doesn't.
 Matter.](https://www.freecodecamp.org/news/no-code-vs-low-code-defined/)
+- [How we ship code faster and safer with feature flags](https://github.blog/2021-04-27-ship-code-faster-safer-feature-flags/) - From the GitHub blog

 ### Product insights